Userpunam/BuilderStory/README.md

         Word Story Builder API
 The Word Story Builder API is a .NET Core Web API project that builds stories using a single word input.
 It uses AI to generate stories and supports storing, retrieving, counting words, and uploading images to stories.

- Features Of StoryBuildetAPI Project -
+ -Features Of StoryBuildetAPI Project-
--Create Story from Word using AI
+Create Story from Word using AI

--Paginated Stories List
+Paginated Stories List

--Count Word Occurrence in a Story
+Count Word Occurrence in a Story

--Upload Image for a Story
+Upload Image for a Story

--AI Integration using OpenRouter (ChatGPT-like) -PostgreSQL Database with Entity Framework Core -Serilog for logging
+AI Integration using OpenRouter (ChatGPT-like)

+PostgreSQL Database with Entity Framework Core

+Serilog for logging

--Swagger UI for API testing
+Swagger UI for API testing

 Technologies Used In Project -
 ASP.NET Core Web API (.NET 7/8)